What is Life Cycle Assessment or LCA?

 LCA information can be complex and hard to understand.
 To provide more insight and more usable advice to consumers, Green NCAP presents LCA results in two ways:

-The LCA analysis assumes a vehicle lifetime of 16 years and a driven mileage of 240,000 km and the calculations are based on current forecast about changing average energy mix of the 27 European Union member states and the United Kingdom.
+The LCA analysis assumes a vehicle lifetime of 16 years and a driven mileage of 240,000 km and the calculations are based on current forecast about changing average energy mix of the 27 European Union member states.
 This table overview provides you with the best overall comparison between those cars on the European market that have been tested under Green NCAP conditions.
-Using the same high-level, publicly available data for all vehicles does not allow the implementation of an LCA vehicle ranking system but helps to clearly identify the main factors for different lifecycle outcomes.
 Besides car specifications, the LCA fact sheet includes a simplified schematic of the process chain and a graphical representation of the LCA outcome.
+As of 2025, this information is be moved to the Green NCAP vehicle assessment sheets, where the pollutants LCA results are introduced as well.

 LCA Interactive Tool